Go

 We can use the go build command to instruct the Go compiler to compile the working directory's Go files into a binary.

-# Generate a binary that has the same name as the working directory.
+# Generate a binary named after the working directory.

 go build